htevilili1991/lsr/README.md

 );
 ```

-**Note**: Actual registry data is not shared in this repository for privacy and security reasons.
-To populate the database with dummy data for testing, use the `tinker` commands provided in the [Installation](#installation) section under "Seed Test Data."
+**Note**: Actual registry data is not included in this repository to ensure privacy and compliance with data protection standards.
+To populate the database with dummy data for development and testing, execute the **Laravel Tinker** commands provided in the [Installation](#installation) section under "Seed Test Data."

 ## **Contributing**
 1. Fork the repository.